canonical/lxd/doc/howto/storage_pools.md

 discourse: 1333
 ---

+(howto-storage-pools)=
 # How to manage storage pools

-See the following sections for instructions on how to create, configure, view and resize storage pools.
+See the following sections for instructions on how to create, configure, view and resize {ref}`storage-pools`.

 (storage-create-pool)=
 ## Create a storage pool